seb1080/webOneBiteAtaTime/basics/design_UI-UX/CREATION_PROCESS.md

 Visibility, gain credibility by design and functionality

-1. To feel a demand for my knowledge.(small business, StreamScan, ADJM, Ugo Negroni a-g., Empire Gold, Marina, Anagraph, Jakarto)
+1. To feel a demand for my knowledge.(small business)

 2. To turn those visitors into client.